MrYsLab/s3-extend/docs/under_the_hood.md

  The transport mechanism used between the Hardware Gateway and its associated micro-controller varies, depending upon the micro-controller in use.
 For example, the Arduino uses a hardwired, USB-Serial interface is used.
-The Raspberry Pi and ESP-8266 use a WiFi connection.
+The Raspberry Pi, ESP-32, and ESP-8266 use a WiFi connection.